metafab/text-studio/README.md

 # Text Processing Studio

-A comprehensive text processing web application built with Svelte, TypeScript, and Vite.
+A comprehensive text processing web application built with Svelte, TypeScript, and Vite.<br>
 Process, compare, transform, and analyze text with an intuitive interface and powerful features.

+👉 **Use it now at [text-studio.metasapiens.com](https://text-studio.metasapiens.com/)**

 ## 🚀 Features